scribbletune/scribbletune.com/_pages/browser-clip.md

 **Note:** Tone.js must be loaded in the browser via SCRIPT tag before Scribbletune (or your compiled app - with Scribbletune) is loaded.
 {: .text-warning}

-{% include browser-scripts.html %}

-The clip method is the same as the one [from the core Scribbletune node module](/documentation/core/clip) but with some added properties to enable playing them in the browser.
-Behind the scenes, Scribbletune makes use of a global Tone object to create Player, Instrument and Sampler along with Sequence to enable this behavior.

-If you are using scribbletune.js directly from CDNjs (or have downloaded it and referenced it from your project), then it exposes a global object called `scribble`.
-This has all the methods you need.
-If you are importing or requiring Scribbletune then lets assume it is initiated like this:

 ```
-const scribble = require('scribbletune');
+const scribble = require('scribbletune/browser');
 ```

-Then you can go ahead and create a clip like you would normally do, but this time you would also add an additional property to make it use the global Tone.js (which you loaded via SCRIPT tag earlier).
+Create a clip like you would normally do, but this time also add an additional property to make it use the global Tone.js (which you loaded via SCRIPT tag earlier).

 #### Synth